JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The Ombudsman directed the AA to conduct a borough-wide audit of compliance and introduce s106 monitoring procedures going forward.
 The AA has sinced allocated just £60,000 to this audit and pay for software and staffing for ongoing compliance.
 This is insufficient means to ensure that the..

 ## Infrastructure funding requirements
  @.
 Page 75 of the AAAP describes infrastructure funding.
 It says the developer will pay a tariff which will fund community facilities like the health centre and other community facilities.
 However, we now know that the Council is paying for the £35m cost of them mainly from its own funds.

 @.
 The AAAP said that this infrastructure was to be funded by means of a tariff and that the details of the tariff will be published in a subsequent SPD - The Section 106 & CIL SPD (2015).
 This requires each development to pay a levy towards local infrastructure.
 Paragraph 5.8 of the SPD specifically states _"CIL will replace the section 106 tariffs set out in the Aylesbury Area Action Plan"_ and sets out a charging schedule showing a requirement of £50 per square metre of residential floorspace

 @.
 The planning committee report for the FDS says: _The total existing floorspace on the FDS equates to approximately 54,747sqm.
 The total proposed floorspace is 81,432sqm.
 Provided that the existing buildings on the FDS remain in use for at least 6 months within the 36 months prior to implementation, the existing floorspace can be deducted from that proposed to give a figure of 26,685sqm ..
 This would incur a charge of £1,320,500."_

 @.
-The report is not clear as to whether this will be paid and given the absence of a CIL liability notice in the planning application documents, the Objectors request further details of whether the CIL contribution is due.
+The report is not clear as to whether this will be paid and given the absence of a CIL liability notice in the planning application documents, the Objectors request further details of whether the FDS and Outline Schemes are liable for CIL and whether a CIL contribution has been agreed.

 @.
 The [S106 agreement] says this: